Pinoy Big Brother: ABS-CBN Studio Experience

-In September 2018, ABS-CBN launched "ABS-CBN Studio Experience," an indoor theme park located in TriNoma, Quezon City.
+In September 2018, ABS-CBN launched "ABS-CBN Studio Experience," an indoor theme park located in Trinoma, Quezon City.
 The said indoor theme park includes attractions that immerses its visitors to become a contestant, an actor, an audience or a production unit member of the network's different shows.
 One of the shows featured as an attraction in the theme park is Pinoy Big Brother where a visitor can experience to become a housemate and participate in various tasks to be given by Big Brother.
-The indoor theme park was closed in August 2020 due to ABSCBN focusing more on their digital and cable businesses after its franchise was denied.
+The indoor theme park was closed in August 2020 due to ABS-CBN focusing more on their digital and cable businesses after its franchise was denied.